Plants in Meitei culture: Perspective of Mother nature

-The "Hijan Hirao" ("Hichan Hilao"), an ancient Meitei language narrative poem, mentions that King Hongnem Luwang Ningthou Punshiba of Luwang dynasty once ordered his men for the cutting down a tree in the forest for crafting out a beautiful royal Hiyang Hiren.
-In accordance to the story, his servants found a big tree growing on the slope of a mountain and by the side of a river.

-They performed traditional customary rites and rituals before chopping off the tree on the following day.
+The narrative poem Hichan Hilao describes how the seventh-century King Luwang Ningthou Punshiba once told his men to cut down a tree in the forest in order to build a beautiful royal boat (hiyang hiren).
+His servants found a suitable tree growing on the slope of a mountain and by the side of a river.
+They performed traditional customary rites and rituals before chopping down the tree the following day.

-In the dead of the night, Mother nature started weeping in the fear of losing her dear child, the tree.
+During the night, Mother Nature began to weep, fearful of losing her dear child, the tree, and she lamented:

-The painful lamentations of mother nature is described in the poem as follows: